pixel-ports/docs-pas/docs/overview/overview.md

 | Estimated future (e.g. predictive algorithms)                | Forecast   |
 | « What if » scenario (e.g. change a machine, traffic evolution) | Explore    |

-## How: run the PAS model
+## Run the PAS model

 ### Localy
-The model can be use by itself, considering it receive a proper model_instance ([see section OT call to the PAS model](../inputs/inputs.md#OT-call-to-the-PAS-model)).
-But is mean to be deployed in PIXEL platform thought a Docker image.
+The model can be run localy, considering it receives a proper model instance ([see section OT call to the PAS model](../inputs/inputs.md#OT-call-to-the-PAS-model)).

 From python (requirements available in `./pipfile`):
 `PAS_model.py --from_file "path/to/pas_instance.json"`